ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ca.md

 Once your Hosted Exchange service has been created and is available, you can manage it from your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.

-To do this, log in and click `Microsoft`{.action}, then `Exchange`{.action}.
+To do this, log in and click `Bare Metal Cloud`{.action}, then `Microsoft Exchange`{.action}.
 The click on the name of the Hosted Exchange service concerned.

 > [!primary]
 >